Skip to main content

 Regular cleaning of the instrument and oiling of the valves are important to maintain the playability of the tuba and prevent corrosion.
 The mouthpiece should also be cleaned regularly.

-4. how much does a good beginner's tuba cost?
+4. How much does a good beginner's tuba cost?

-Buy tuba at Schagerl:
+Buy a tuba at Schagerl: